 You only need 100 books with 1000+ pages to have every connector known to man listed.
 For prototyping the decision often times depends upon what you have around.
 But, you have to consider all the options and potential suppliers for more custom installations.

 Things to consider...

-- Do you need a bulk head or panel mount connector for interface to a firewall? - Do you need a relay and fuse center or will in-line fuses and relays be sufficient? - How many wires will be on the connector? - Are the wires all the same size for any connector, or is it a mixed bag? - If it is a mixed bag of wire sizes, do you use two connectors or find one connector that can accommodate all the sizes? - Do you want the connectors to interface to the wire covering, such as a strain relief? - What type of environmental rating is required for this connection? - What type of connectors does the sensor or actuator have?
+Do you need a bulk head or panel mount connector for interface to a firewall?

+Do you need a relay and fuse center or will in-line fuses and relays be suffice?

+How many wires will be on the connector?

+Are the wires all the same size for any connector, or is it a mixed bag?

+If it is a mixed bag of wire sizes, do you use two connectors or find one connector that can accommodate all the sizes?

-If you have any questions about picking a connector for a harness you can contact New Eagle, we have extensive knowledge of wire harnessing.
+Do you want the connectors to interface to the wire covering, such as a strain relief?

+What type of environmental rating is required for this connection?

+What type of connectors does the sensor or actuator have?

+Packard connectors are probably the easiest to buy and cheapest connectors to use.

+Deutsch is a good source for bulk head connectors if you are building boxes or need a good firewall type connector.

+Molex also has some good weather proof bulk head type connectors, as well as normal style connectors.

+Molex recently introduced a line of weather proof connectors - utilizing features from other popular connectors.

+Tyco/Amp have some wire to wire connectors, but they specialize in wire to circuit board connectors.

-Finishing the Wire Bundle
+Finishing the wire bundle